Invariants that are covering spaces and their Hopf algebras: Preliminaries

 \subsection{Clifford Theory}

 We will use some parts of Clifford Theory in this paper.
-See also \cite{Kar}.
+For more details, see Chapter 12 of \cite{Kar}.
 For a finite group $G$, we write $\Irr(G)$ for the set of isomorphism types of irreducible $G$-representations.
 We will use the natural identification of this set with the set of irreducible characters of $G$.
 Assume that $G$ fits into a short exact sequence